0f27/qe/README.md

 ## TODO

+- [ ] image creation - with fixed size option... like create if not exists and use fixed format if not exists and --fixed flag passed
 - [ ] -device sdl if windows image
 - [ ] fat folders
 - [ ] usb device selection and passthrough